quicwg/base-drafts/draft-ietf-quic-invariants.md

 document aims to preserve the ability for QUIC endpoints to negotiate changes to any other aspect of the protocol.
 As a consequence, this also guarantees a minimal amount of information that is made available to entities other than endpoints.
-Unless specifically described in this document, any aspect of the protocol can change between different versions.
+Unless specifically prohibited in this document, any aspect of the protocol can change between different versions.

 {{bad-assumptions}} is a non-exhaustive list of some incorrect assumptions that